PeterGabaldon/PeterGabaldon.github.io/en/_posts/2022-10-14-Diamond-And-Sapphire-Tickets.md

 ## U2U

 Imagine that a user wants to offer some service in his Desktop Machine.
-Because it is not a Server Machine we should presuppose that is more exposed to, for example, network attacks, not hardened, etc. We should consider it less secure definitly.
+Because it is not a Server Machine we should presuppose that is more exposed to, for example, network attacks, not hardened, etc. We should consider it less secure definitly and can not contain a Service Key.
 Giving that scenario the Kerberos 5 specification brought a new idea.
 Basically, U2U goes about giving a user the possibility to host a service without actually being a service or having a principal, thus not having to responsability to store a long-lived master key.
 That way, the KDC is again responsible of storing "master" keys and the user can deliver its desired service.
 The idea is that two users could authenticate themselves and derive a common session key.

 Let's say there are two users: User A, acting as server, and User B, acting as client.